csiro-rds/casda_vo_tools/README.md

 * Java v8 SDK
 * Web container: tested with Tomcat 7
-* Postgres database running PostgReSQL 9.4 or later and pgShere v1.1 or later
+* Postgres database running PostgreSQL 9.4 or later and pgShere v1.1 or later

 ### Accessing the WAR file

 CASDA Vo Tools is distributed as a ready to install war file (web archive).
 This can be directly deployed in a Java web container such as Tomcat.

-The casda\_vo\_tools.war file can either be downloaded from the files tab at [CASDA VO Tools v1.3 on CSIRO Data Access Portal](http://doi.org/10.4225/08/57985C82D5757) or you can build it using the instructions below.
+The casda\_vo\_tools.war file can either be downloaded from the files tab at [CASDA VO Tools v1.4 on CSIRO Data Access Portal](http://doi.org/10.4225/08/5809a21cb22c6) or you can build it using the instructions below.

 ### Deployment